Knoxville metropolitan area: History

-Knoxville Economic Area
+Knoxville economic area

 As of 2004, the federal government's Bureau of Economic Analysis (BEA) identified the Knoxville Economic Area as consisting of the Knoxville–Sevierville–LaFollette CSA (as it was then defined) plus Bell County, Kentucky, and Claiborne, Hancock, Monroe, Morgan and Scott counties in Tennessee.
 BEA defines economic areas as metropolitan or micropolitan statistical areas that form regional centers of economic activity, plus the surrounding counties that are determined to be economically related to these centers of activity, based on a combination of census commuting data and newspaper circulation data supplied by the Audit Bureau of Circulations.
 The Knoxville Economic Area was one of 179 economic areas that the BEA identified in the United States as of 2004.

-Combined Statistical Area
+Combined statistical area

-The Knoxville–Morristown–Sevierville Combined Statistical Area consists of the following:
+The Knoxville–Morristown–Newport–Sevierville Combined Statistical Area consists of the following: